DaRealCodeWritten/pyrc/docs/how-to-guides.md

     print("ready!")
 client.event(on_ready)
 ```
 Events like `on_ready` will not receive any args, nor should they expect any.
-Other events (such as PRIVMSG, NOTICE, etc) will receive a [pyrc.Context](reference.md#pyrccontext) object describing the event context
+Other events (such as PRIVMSG, NOTICE, etc) will receive a Context object describing the event context